Painting Myself Bright Pink

 My First Pieces

-For the final module, I had to submit a completed piece.
-But before jumping into the final artwork, I started experimenting.
+For the final module, I was required to submit a completed piece.
+But before starting the final artwork, I began to experiment.

 The first piece I created was of my wife.
-The second?
-Myself (after turning her pink, I had to do the same to me).
+The second was of myself (after turning her pink, I thought it was only fair to do the same to me).
+That explains the title of this post.

-The third will likely be my final submission, fingers crossed.
+The third will likely be my final submission; I’m hopeful it will turn out well.

 This is just the beginning.
-I have a feeling there will be many more of these projects, and I can’t wait to explore the endless ways to blend different mediums into a single piece.
+I anticipate there will be many more of these projects, and I look forward to exploring the endless ways to blend different mediums into a single piece.

 Device: iMac 2015